alexandradigiacomo/FireClassification/README.md

 # FireClassification

+## Overview

-This repository contains the scripts to compute forest burn area from UAS imagery.
-This project is carried out as part of an effort by the Environmental Security Technology Certification Program (ESTCP) in the Marine Robotics and Remote Sensing Laboratory of Duke University.
-The 'FireClassification.py' script can be uploaded to ArcGIS to create a user-friendly tool.
+This repository contains scripts developed to estimate forest burn area from Unoccupied Aircraft System (UAS) imagery.
+The project is conducted as part of the Environmental Security Technology Certification Program (ESTCP) within the Marine Robotics and Remote Sensing Laboratory at Duke University.

-This tool takes, as an input, an orthomosaic and a Digital Surface Model (DSM).
-These products are derived from processing of Unoccupied Aircraft System (UAS) imagery in Structure-from-Motion softwares like Pix4D or Agisoft Metashape.
-Additionally, this tool takes, as an input, manually identified ground points.
-The GUI prompts the user to identify 10-30 ground points using the orthomosaic.
-As a result, this tool outputs a binary classification raster distinguishing burned area from non-burned area by (1) filtering out low-lying vegetation in the DSM using the elevations of manually-identified ground points and (2) masking out low vegetation in the corresponding orthomosaic and computing relationships between optical indices.
+The primary script, `FireClassification.py`, can be integrated into ArcGIS to create a user-friendly geoprocessing tool.

+## Inputs

+The tool requires the following inputs:

+- **Orthomosaic** derived from UAS imagery
+- **Digital Surface Model (DSM)** generated from UAS imagery
+- **Manually identified ground points**

+The orthomosaic and DSM are produced through Structure-from-Motion (SfM) processing workflows using software such as Pix4D or Agisoft Metashape.

+## Workflow

+The ArcGIS graphical user interface (GUI) guides the user through the following steps:

+1. Identification of 10–30 ground points using the orthomosaic.
+2. Filtering of low-lying vegetation in the DSM using elevations derived from manually identified ground points.
+3. Masking of low vegetation in the corresponding orthomosaic.
+4. Computation of relationships between optical indices to distinguish burned from non-burned areas.

+## Output

+The tool produces a **binary classification raster** that delineates:

+- Burned areas
+- Non-burned areas